pavel-maltsev/IBM-Cloud-Pak-for-Data/IBM Product Master REST API sample use/IBM Product Master REST API sample use.md

 Attribute names in IBM Product Master can be localized to several locales depending on the user preferences.
 This allows users to check the Business UI on their own language, while the technical metadata likely is still managed in English.

-This means that the attribute names are also IDs of the specific nodes of item specifications.
+That means that the attribute names in Response are also IDs of the specific nodes of item specifications.

 For integration purposes that is not a big issue as JSON parser can operate with codes in the JSON schema file instead of the names. but if the goal is to understand what are the actual attribute names behind the code, those could be easily retrieved by browsing the specification, firstly by name